aravindhsampath/aravindh.net/content/posts/blog-ci/index.md

           commit_message: hugo_build_by_Actions
 ```
 ## Deployer.sh
 Here is a simple script I run on my Linux VM(Hetzner, but any infrastructure provider would do just the same).
+The script polls github for the latest commit tag and if it is different from the local repo, does a git pull and deploy the changes to the web server root.

 ```bash
 #!/usr/bin/bash